 Similarly, here’s a guide to adjusting the light in your bathroom.
 There are many options out there, but the good news is that you only have to do most things once.

-Magnifying mirrors are often found on one side of a dual “flippable” makeup mirror (either freestanding or wall-mounted).
+Magnifying mirrors are often found on one side of a double sided “flippable” makeup mirror (either tabletop or wall-mounted).
 They are also common in a handheld design.

 I’ll keep this simple: Everyone should have at least one magnifying makeup mirror.
-These make it faster and easier to see the subtle but crucial details, meaning you get it right first time, and in less time.
+These make it faster and easier to see the subtle but crucial details in brows and eyes, meaning you get it right first time, and in less time.
 They’re also essential for tweezing accurately.

 That depends on factors like your eyesight and what you want to use the mirror for.
 As noted by Langria, most people use a 3x-5x zoom level, which is ideal for normal everyday use by younger women.
 If you’re sharing the bathroom with a man, this is also a good zoom for shaving, so it can pull double duty.

 If you’re older or you want to work with exceptionally good detail, consider getting 7x – 9x instead.
-This will show individual hairs and pores, but it can also make you feel a little self-conscious if you spot wrinkles and blemishes not normally visible.
+This will show individual eyelashes and skin pores, but it can also make you feel a little self-conscious if you spot wrinkles and blemishes not normally visible.